Marc Carroll

 Marc Carroll (born 25 January 1972) is an Irish musician, songwriter and multi-instrumentalist.
-He has released 7 albums and 23 singles.
+He has released 13 albums.
 He is currently signed to One Little Indian Records, who released his most recent studio album, Love Is All Or Love Is Not At All on 6 November 2015.
 The label also released remastered and expanded editions of his first 4 albums in February 2014.
 He has received considerable critical acclaim for his recorded output but has never reached any significant level of mainstream success.
 The Irish Times newspaper have called him "One of Ireland's great lost songwriters, touched by genius and whose dealings with the music industry have become the stuff of legend", and British rock critic Fred Deller wrote in Mojo Magazine that his work was "deserving of a far wider audience."

 Early years/influences

 Carroll was born in Dublin, Ireland in 1972.
 Aged 15 he moved to London.
 He played in several punk bands during this time.

 A 7" single was recorded in 1989 at a studio in Islington, London.
 250 copies were pressed of this record but most were subsequently destroyed.
 A test pressing of the record is the only known copy to exist.
 In an interview with Uncut magazine he said "The Sex Pistols and Buddy Holly were the two things that changed my life."
 Carroll has cited Bob Dylan and Brian Wilson among his inspirations.
 In an article for the US magazine, American Songwriter in 2013, Carroll spoke about the diversity of his influences, "All through my life I have been drawn to melodies and so often these melodies were delivering urgent, savvy messages and stories.
 Frequently these tales and stories came from so-called outsiders.
 The voices that sang these songs were distinct and unique.
 They filled your heart and refreshed your soul.
 From Chuck Berry to Chuck D. Anything was possible.
 From the Sex Pistols to Captain Beefheart.
 There are no rules.
 From Crass to Bob Dylan.
 There is no authority but yourself."